 Whether you are filing your entity's first eminent domain report or updating a report previously filed by someone else, you can start by creating an account in eSystems.

-As required by Government Code, Chapter 2206, Subchapter D, the Comptroller's office has posted an online database containing entities' eminent domain information.
-This database is perpetually updated and provides the latest information reported by required entities.
-Learn more about the Eminent Domain Database Law and the Comptroller's Online Eminent Domain Database (COEDD) below.
+As required by Government Code, Chapter 2206, Subchapter D, the Comptroller's office created and maintains an online database containing eminent domain information reported to the Comptroller by various entities.
+This database is updated for each entity at least annually, and the Comptroller strives to promptly incorporate information reported throughout the year.
+Learn more about the Comptroller's Online Eminent Domain Database (COEDD) below.

-Submitting entities or third parties on their behalf have reported all information in the database.
-The Comptroller's office has not independently verified the information and, by including it in the database, does not warrant that the information is accurate.
-Information submitted for the database may be submitted at different times and is subject to change.
-Both the list of entities with eminent domain powers and the information presented for them will present information as submitted by the entities.
+Submitting entities or third parties on their behalf report information as required under Texas Government Code Chapter 2206, Subchapter D, for inclusion in the database.
+The Comptroller's office has not independently verified the information and, by including it in the database, does not warrant that the information is accurate or complete.
+Information submitted for the database may be submitted at different times and the database contents are subject to change as updates are made throughout the year.

 Entities are not required to report, and the database does not fully specify, the areas, purposes, and conditions in, for, and under which their eminent domain powers may be exercised.
 The law requires entities to report each provision of law that grants them eminent domain authority and the scope of that authority, but it does not limit entities' eminent domain authority if they make mistakes or omissions.

-The inclusion of an entity's information in the database confirms that the Comptroller received the submitted information, but does not verify the entity's compliance with the terms of the Eminent Domain Database Law.
+The inclusion of an entity's information in the database confirms that the Comptroller received the submitted information, but does not necessarily verify the entity's compliance with any provision of Texas law pertaining to the exercise of eminent domain.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.